3 football players announce plans to transfer from Liberty

 Land specifically cited “racial insensitivity displayed by leadership” at Liberty.

 Cozad, who is white, wrote he was “ready for a new opportunity.”

-Cozad is one of nine players, including three on scholarship, who have transferred or had their names removed from the football roster shortly after players returned to campus on June 1.
+Nine players, including three on scholarship, have transferred or had their names removed from the football roster shortly after players returned to campus on June 1.

-Replying to Clark’s and Land’s tweets, the school said inappropriate comments by a professor who was subsequently fired led to the players’ decisions.
+Replying to Clark’s and Land’s tweets, the school said inappropriate comments by a professor who was subsequently fired led to the two players’ decisions.

 Reached via Twitter, Clark said remarks from the professor were “one of the reasons” he had decided to seek a transfer, but he declined to elaborate when asked if Liberty President Jerry Falwell Jr.’s recent Twitter activity was also among his reasons for leaving.